Western station (CTA Blue Line O'Hare branch): Station reconstructions and renovations

 Western Avenue was widened in the early 1930s, removing the frontmost few feet from the station house and requiring a new facade for it.
 The new facade, designed by transit architect Arthur U. Gerber, is executed in an Art Deco style, with tan terra cotta tiles and green lettering reading "L - RAPID TRANSIT - L", and was complete by 1935.

 By 1985, Western and its adjacent stations were singled out for being among the "L" stations in the worst repair.
 The CTA began plans to overhaul the station and expected to finish the renovation by 1988.
 Nothing came of these plans, although renderings were ready by the early 1990s.
-The CTA again announced in September 1999 that work would be done to the station, which started in June 2000 and was substantially complete by September 2001 before concluding in November.
+The CTA again announced in September 1999, that work would be done to the station, which started in June 2000 and was completed by September 2001, before ending in November 2001.
 The Art Deco facade, which was eligible for the National Register of Historic Places, and original 1895 northern wall were preserved, but the rest of the station house was demolished, as were the platforms and their canopies.
 Wider wooden platforms were constructed, and a new canopy was constructed that spans the whole length and width of both platforms, with skylights down the center above the tracks.
-The new station house interior was more spacious and faced a plaza to the station house's south, and contained elevators for ADA accessibility.
+The new station house interior was more spacious and faced a plaza to the station house's south, and contained elevators making the station accessible to passengers with disabilities.

 Mayor Rahm Emanuel and Governor Pat Quinn announced on December 5, 2013, a $429 million comprehensive improvement plan called "Your New Blue" for the O'Hare branch and Dearborn Street Subway, both a part of the Blue Line.
 The improvements to Western as a part of Your New Blue include a public art installation, called "Remnants | Restos", upgrading the station house, installing secure bicycle storage, a sidewalk canopy, LEDs for the historic façade, and replacement of the roofing, handrails, and guardrails on the north and south stairs.